Best Soundbars Android Central 2020

 3D Surround Sound

 Polk is another one of those companies that prides itself on providing great audio experiences throughout your home.
-The MagniFi Mini Soundbar is no different and has a few tricks up its sleeves that other soundbars simply can't compete with.
+The Command Sound Bar is no different and has a few tricks up its sleeves that other soundbars simply can't compete with.
+Kicking everything off, the Command Bar sports two HDMI ports, with one ARC-compatible HDMI port, along with a standard optical port for your television and a service USB slot.

-Smart home integration is on board, as Polk has included Google Assistant with the built-in Chromecast for Google Cast.
-This allows you to play content directly from your smartphone, tablet, or Chromebook without having to deal with the frustrating pairing system of Bluetooth.
-The MagniFi Mini also includes a wireless subwoofer so that you can get that extra bass from your media, without the need for any additional wires.
+Smart home integration is on board, with included Amazon Alexa so you can control your smart home products.
+This works perfectly with the newly-added multi-room music support so you'll have your music everywhere.
+The Command also includes a wireless subwoofer so that you can get that extra bass from your media without the need for any additional wires.

 - Wireless subwoofer included